 - Assisting in psychological screenings and assessments, counseling services and mental healthcare

 - Facilitating group sessions, crisis management and other evaluations

 - Researching psychology and law connections

-Students will gain competencies in these core areas: (1) Foundations of Psychology (2) Scientific Inquiry and Critical Thinking (3) Ethical and Sociocultural Responsibility (4) Personal and Professional Development (5) Forensic Psychology.
+You will gain competencies in foundational psychology, scientific inquiry, critical thinking, ethical and social responsibility, personal and professional development and forensics.
 The forensic psychology emphasis examines the role of forensic scientists in the justice and psychology fields.
-Students acquire knowledge of criminological and victimological theories and will apply psychology theories to better understand criminal behavior and propensity.
+While pursuing a BS in forensic psychology, you will acquire knowledge of criminological and victimological theories and will apply psychology theories to better understand criminal behavior and propensity.
 Emphasis areas of study include:

 - Roles, responsibilities and limitations of forensic psychologists

 - How motivations, deviance and abnormal behaviors can lead to crime

 - Differences between various criminological theories

 - Victim theory to explain patterns of victimization and precipitation of crime

 Career Outlook With a BS in Forensic Psychology Degree